-The abstract under consideration was prepared by Adolph Haak & Co., Abstracters, August 10, 1905, and a continuation thereto made by E. M. Baldridge, attorney, September 8, 1923, and pertains to the following premises:
+The abstract under consideration was prepared by Adolph Haak & Co., Abstracters, August 10, 1905, and a continuation thereto made by E. M. Baldridge, attorney, September 5, 1923, and pertains to the following premises:

-Being Let 66 of Hamilton's Second Garden Addition in the city of Columbus, Ohio, as the same is numbered and delineated on the recorded plat thereof, recorded in Plat Book 7, page 186, Recorder's Office, Franklin County, Ohio, saving and excepting therefrom six feet off the rear end thereof reserved for the purpose of an alley.
+Lot No. 59 of Hamilton's Second Garden Addition to the city of Columbus, Ohio, as the same is numbered and delineated on the recorded plat thereof, recorded in Plat Book 7, page 186, Recorder's office, Franklin County, Ohio, saving and excepting therefrom six feet off the rear end thereof reserved for the purpose of an alley.

-Upon examination of said abstract, I am of the cpinicn same shows a good and merchantable title to said premises in John W. Kooken, subject to the following exceptions:
+Upon examination of said abstract, I am of the opinion same shows a good and merchantable title to said premises in Robert B. Navarre, subject to the following exceptions: